publiccodenet/jekyll-theme-codebase-starter-kit/README.md

 Following features where added:
 * Multi language support using Polyglot plugin including multi lingual switcher (https://github.com/mrzool/polyglot-jekyll)
 * Simple-Jekyll-Search based on https://github.com/christian-fei/Simple-Jekyll-Search
+* Collection of communities to present organizations using the Codebase
+* Collection of vendors who can support organization with implementing a codebase into a organization

 # Multi-language support
 @TODO: create more complete documentation